1. The first usage of IF function: single condition judgment

 Formula: =IF(C3="Sales Manager",800,500)

-Explanation: The first parameter of the IF function C3="Sales Manager" indicates that the [position] is "Sales Manager" (when the text content is used as the judgment condition, use the comparison operator equal sign to judge, which means the same); the second parameter 800 means assuming that [Position] is "Sales Manager", the returned result is 800; the third parameter 500 means that [Position] is not "Sales Manager", and the returned result is 800.
+Explanation: The first parameter of the IF function C3="Sales Manager" represents the assumption that [Position] is "Sales Manager" (when the text content is used as a judgment condition, the comparison operator equal sign is used to judge, indicating the same); the second parameter 800 represents the assumption that [Position] is "Sales Manager", and the returned result is 800; the third parameter 500 represents that [Position] is not "Sales Manager", and the returned result is 800.

 6. The sixth usage of IF function: multi-condition judgment to calculate performance commission